FreesmTeam/FreesmLauncher/README.md

 ## Installation

-- All downloads and instructions for Freesm Launcher can be found on our [Website] (WIP).
+- All downloads and instructions for Freesm Launcher can be found on our [Website](https://freesmlauncher.windstone.space).
 - Release builds are located in [Github Releases](https://github.com/FreesmTeam/FreesmLauncher/releases) tab.
 - You can also install development builds.